-Cardiac rehabilitation, also known as “cardiac rehab,” is a program of services that helps people recover from heart disease.
-People who follow a cardiac rehab program feel better, live longer and lead healthier lives.
-Cardiac rehab is beneficial for those who have had:
+Cardiac rehabilitation, also known as “cardiac rehab,” is a program that helps people recover from heart disease.
+People who follow a cardiac rehabilitation program feel better, live longer and lead healthier lives.
+Cardiac rehab is helpful for patients who have had:

-- a heart attack or other forms of heart disease, such as angina
+- a heart attack or other forms of heart disease

 - a heart transplant

-Cardiac rehab programs are crucial for recovery.
-A program may be started when a heart disease patient is in the hospital and may last from several weeks to several months.
-The rehab team is made up of nurses, doctors, therapists, dietitians and other specialists.
-It is very important to adhere to instructions, ask questions and report any symptoms.
-Heart monitoring is always available.
-Be sure to check with your insurance company before starting a cardiac rehab program to find out what benefits you have.
+Cardiac rehab programs are vital for recovery.
+Patients usually start the program in the hospital and continue as an outpatient.
+Rehab may last for several weeks or months.
+Doctors, nurses, therapists, and other specialists make up the rehab team.
+It is very important to follow instructions, ask questions, and report any symptoms you may have.
+Be sure to check with your insurance company before starting a cardiac rehab program to find out what benefits you have available.

-For more heart health information, contact your local chapter of the American Heart Association, call the national office at (800) 242-8721 or visit its website at www.americanheart.org.
-For information on patient support groups, call Mended Hearts, Inc. at (888) 432-7899 or visit the website at www.mendedhearts.org.
+For more heart health information, contact your local chapter of the American Heart Association or visit its website at www.americanheart.org.
+For support group information, call Mended Hearts, Inc. at (888) 432-7899 or visit the website at www.mendedhearts.org.